sathwik/docker-buildr/README.md

 ## Limitations

+When run on Linux Docker runs as root.
+Thus, all files created by the container belong to root:root.
+This is a [well known](https://github.com/docker/docker/issues/3124) [Docker limitation](https://groups.google.com/d/msg/docker-user/7yRwk9hsmoE/8qJXa5MEnMQJ), which will hopefully be addressed soon.
+See _Linux-Specific Improvements and Dealing With Root_ at [this page](http://marmelab.com/blog/2014/09/10/make-docker-command.html) for a workaround.

 Currently there are only containers with JRuby and Buildr.
 Containers for plain rubies may come in future.

 ## How to use "dockerized" Buildr?